 Disease outbreaks that affect local economies or the global economy may materially and adversely impact the Fund and/or the Adviser's business.
 For example, uncertainties regarding the novel Coronavirus ("COVID-19") outbreak have resulted in serious economic disruptions across the globe.
 These types of outbreaks can be expected to cause severe decreases in core business activities such as manufacturing, purchasing, tourism, business conferences and workplace participation, among others.
 These disruptions lead to instability in the market place, including stock market losses and overall volatility, as has occurred in connection with COVID-19.
 In the face of such instability, governments may take extreme and unpredictable measures to combat the spread of disease and mitigate the resulting market disruptions and losses.
 The Adviser has in place business continuity plans reasonably designed to ensure that it maintains normal business operations, and it periodically tests those plans.
-However, in the event of a pandemic or an outbreak, there can be no assurance that the Adviser or the Fund's cervice providers will be able to maintain normal business for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
-Although vaccines for COVID-19 are becoming more widely available, the full impacts of a pandemic or disease outbreaks are unknown and the pace of recovery may vary from market to market, resulting in a high degree of uncertainty for potentially extended periods of time.
+However, in the event of a pandemic or an outbreak, there can be no assurance that the Adviser or the Fund's service providers will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
+The full impacts of a pandemic or disease outbreaks are unknown, resulting in a high degree of uncertainty for potentially extended periods of time.